 The transit visa or airport transit visa (A-visa) is for international airport passengers making a stopover at an airport (such as Schiphol) in the Netherlands or another Schengen country, while travelling to a destination outside the Schengen area.

 With a transit visa you are not permitted to leave the airport.
 If you wish to exit the airport or continue your journey by car, train or bus to another Schengen country then you need to apply for a Schengen visa.
-See a list of airport transit visa countries.
+See how to apply for a transit visa on the Netherlands Worldwide website.

 3. Return visa